anishbista60/Golang/Ticketbooking/README.md

 # Description

-It is simple golang ticket booking app which is developed using basic concept conditinal, variable, loops,function, map, slices and important concept like Concurrency
+It is simple golang ticket booking app which is developed using basic concept like conditional, variable, loops,function, map, slices and important concept like Concurrency